WebAuthn Registration node

 Username to device |

-Specifies whether AM requests that the device stores the user’s username.
-When enabled, if the device is unable to store or provide usernames, the node will fail and results in the Failure outcome.
+This option specifies that the device should store the user’s username.
+If you enable this option, devices that don’t support storing and providing the username won’t be able to use this node.
+If the device can’t store or provide usernames, the node fails and the journey follows the Failure outcome.
 You can find information on using this property for usernameless authentication with ForgeRock Go in Configure usernameless authentication with ForgeRock Go. |

 ||